Chase bunnies in Year of the Rabbit

 Art exhibitions and events themed around the rabbit also bring a festive vibe to celebrate the start of the new year.

-Jang Eun Sun Gallery in Jongno, central Seoul has displayed rabbit-related works of art by contemporary artists, including Kim Pyo-jung and Song Gi-jae, since last week.
+Jang Eun Sun Gallery in Jongno, central Seoul has displayed rabbit-related works of art by contemporary artists, including Kim Pyo-joong and Song Ki-jae, since last week.
 The special exhibition remains open until Jan.
 30.

 One of Kim’s paintings, “Carrotopia,” describes a utopia built of carrots, letting rabbits escape from mundane reality.